 after_pipeline: task: jobs: - name: Publish Results commands: - test-results gen-pipeline-report

-By default, the Tests dashboards display only the failed tests, as they are the most useful during a typical red-green-refactor cycle.
+By default, the Tests dashboard only displays failed tests, as they are the most useful during a typical red-green-refactor cycle.

 Find the slowest test in your test suite#

 While developing a new feature, you can introduce unwanted performance degradation.
-If you notice that your test suite has performance problems, finding the slowest tests can help you narrow down source of the problem.
+If you notice that your test suite has performance problems, finding the slowest tests can help you narrow down the source.

-On the Tests dashboard, select the Slowest First option to get a list of your slowest tests.
+In the Tests dashboard, select the Slowest First option to get a list of your tests ordered from slowest to fastest.

 Find skipped tests#

-Skipping a test is a common strategy to isolate problematic tests in your test suite.
-This is a good short-term strategy.
-In the long term however, if the number of skipped tests accumulates, your team is risking by shipping untested features.
+Skipping a test is a common short-term strategy to isolate problematic tests in your test suite.
+In the long term, however, your team risks shipping features that have not been thoroughly tested if the number of skipped tests grows too large.

-Visiting the Tests dashboard can give you a good overview of how many tests are skipped in your test suite.
-Select View, and uncheck Hide skipped tests.
+Visiting the Tests dashboard can give you a good overview of how many tests are being skipped in your test suite.
+To view skipped tests, select View and uncheck Hide skipped tests.